Convergence Analysis of Machine Learning Algorithms for the Numerical Solution of Mean Field Control and Games: II -- The Finite Horizon Case: Numerical results

 \textbf{Test case 3:} For the sake of comparison with the existing literature, we now turn our attention to examples considered in~\cite{MR3914553}.
 We first consider the problem presented in their section 4.2.2, which consists in solving the FBSDE (without MKV dynamics)

 Here, $\rho$ is seen as a coupling parameter and, in particular, for $\rho=0$, the forward equation does not depend on the backward component so the equations are decoupled.
 The system is solved for various values of $\rho$ and for each value of $\rho$, we look at the value of the backward process $Y$ at time $0$.
 The existence and uniqueness of a solution is discussed in~\cite{MR3914553}, where the authors also point out that the numerical method they propose suffers from a bifurcation phenomenon for large values of $\rho$.
 Results obtained by our Algorithm 2 are presented in Figure~\ref{fig:ex-CCD72-Y0}.
 For the sake of comparison, we also display the values obtained using a deterministic method based on a finite difference scheme for the corresponding PDE system~\eqref{eq:MFC-PDEsystem}.
-In this example, the value of $Y_0$ corresponds to the value of $\partial_x u(0, x_0)$.
-These results are to be compared with~\cite[Figure 2]{MR3914553}.
+In this example, the value of $Y_0$ corresponds to the value of $\nabla u(0, x_0)$.
+Here $x_0 = 0$.
+The left pane (to be compared with~\cite[Figure 2]{MR3914553}) is for the case where the time horizon is $T=1$, while the right pane is for the case $T=2$.
+For these results, we used a step size $\Delta t = 1/500$, $N=2048$ and neural networks with $5$ hidden layers and $100$ units in each hidden layer.
+Note that to solve the problem on a larger time horizon, we increase the number of time steps to keep the same step size.
+However, we keep the same neural network architecture and therefore the same number of parameters.

 12pt

 \textbf{Test case 4:} We next turn our attention to a FBSDE system arising from a MFG.
 Let us recall the example considered in~\cite[Section 4.2.3]{MR3914553}.
 The problem consists in solving the MFG in which the dynamics of a typical agent is $d X^\alpha_t = \alpha_t dt + d W_t$ and her cost is